ioanazelko/sterile-neutrinos-constraints/README.md

 # How to use the sterile-neutrinos-constraints repository
-This repository complements the paper "Constraints on sterile neutrino models from strong gravitational lensing, Milky Way satellites, and Lyman - α forest", by Zelko et al 2022 (currently in the journal review stage)
+This repository complements the paper "Constraints on sterile neutrino models from strong gravitational lensing, Milky Way satellites, and Lyman - α forest", by Zelko et al 2022 (currently in the journal review stage).

 ### Library Requirenments